kuzzleio/documentation/src/api/1/controller-server/get-config/index.md

 {{{since "1.0.0"}}}

-Return the current Kuzzle configuration.
+Returns the current Kuzzle configuration.

 This route should only be accessible to administrators, as it might return sensitive information about the backend.